 Our blood also moves crucial nutrients from our digestive system throughout the body and removes the used up nutrients and other waste.
 Poor circulation can impair this process, potentially causing infection and disease.

 The blood also helps to control the internal temperature of the body.
-This is one of the first problems people will notice when they suffer from poor circulation.
+This is one of the first poor circulation symptoms people will notice when they suffer from poor circulation.

 Poor circulation can affect all parts of the body.
 It can range from minor to very serious in severity.